 - Mottled pink cap and gills

-Like most other mushrooms where I hunt in the Midwest, these like to be around oaks.
+These are mycorrhizal with oaks in mixed hardwood forests and should be widespread across North America.
 I find them in places with small amounts of leaf cover in areas where I see other edible mushrooms, growing in patches where I pick chanterelles, lobsters, and porcini.